reinhardh/dna_rs_coding/README.md

 	`./texttodna --decode --n=16383 --k=12700 --N=35 --K=32 --nuss=12 --numblocks=237 --primer_length=20 --input=/data/encoded_withprimers.txt --output=../data/netflix_BH101_FullEP_rec.mp4`

 	You can now see the code running and the episode is being reconstructed.
 Once the code is done running, the file `netflix_BH101_FullEP_rec.mp4` appears in the folder `Downloads`, and you successfully reconstructed the video.

+	If you get the error message `Killed`, most likely you did not give your process enough memory or swap, or your computer does not have enough (6GB of memory and 2GB of swap are necessary).

 Description of the scheme